zxmei1/tW_scattering/README.md

 scram b -j 8
 ```

-Every time you want to use coffea you need to activate the environment
+Every time you want to use coffea you need to activate the environment *this has changed in order to disentangle coffea from CMSSW*
 ```
-cmsenv
-source coffeaEnv/bin/activate
+source activate_environment.sh
 ```

 To deactivate the coffea environment, just type `deactivate`